GitHub-Insight-ANZ-Lab/aiapp1day/docs/01-Part-1-Interact-With-OpenAI-Models/4-Add-External-Knowledge.md

 ## Adding current information:

-We are building an Chatbot for a bike store.
+We are building an AI assistant for a bike store.
 The assistant should be able to answer questions about the products the store sells.
 The assistant should only provide information that is available in the store's product database.

 A user can ask the assistant for a recommendation for a road bike.